felixfong227/genge/README.md

 By default, Genge will fetching data from the NPM registry

-And what the `--beat` flat, Genge will instead fetching data from the GitHub repository
+And what the `--beta` flat, Genge will instead fetching data from the GitHub repository

 PS: For this verson of Genge, will only notif you, and won't update the app itself